 Introduction to SNOMED CT UK Drug Extension

 The NHS dictionary of medicines and devices (dm+d) was developed as a stand-alone product which could be implemented in systems independent of the strategic clinical terminology solution the NHS was committed to - SNOMED CT® (Systematized Nomenclature of Medicine Clinical Terms).

-However, it was still important that dm+d was integrated with the SNOMED CT solution and the SNOMED CT content and identifiers were therefore used.
-All unique identifiers used in dm+d are SNOMED CT codes.
+However, it was still important that the dm+d was integrated with the SNOMED CT solution and the SNOMED CT content and identifiers were therefore used.
+All unique identifiers used in the dm+d are SNOMED CT codes.

-Clinical systems that do not need to provide users with access to clinical terms can use dm+d alone to give access to standard codes and terms for medicines and devices.
+Clinical systems that do not need to provide users with access to clinical terms can use the dm+d alone to give access to standard codes and terms for medicines and devices.

 dm+d release files through TRUD

 The dm+d and its supporting files and information are released through TRUD (Technology Reference data Update Distribution).
 TRUD is hosted by NHS England and provides the distribution and licensing mechanism for NHS terminologies (including dm+d).
 Release dates and other communications can be found on the TRUD site.

 dm+d Implementation Guidance (Primary Care) (PDF: 1MB) explains how dm+d might be implemented in a primary care system to support processes such as the Electronic Prescription Service (EPS).

 - dm+d TRUD release schedule - a description of TRUD release ID, extraction date, distribution date and week number

 - dm+d in XML format - this also includes a mapping file between AMPP and GTIN